West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 types.
 Ask your dealer for the proper ones.

 Most TV sets made nowadays have the coaxial type F connector for input, so these sets are ready for the coaxial down-lead cable.
-The type F connectors can be tricky to put on the cable for those not used to them.
-A TV shop can put them on for you if you have trouble.

 ### Amplifiers